pymc-devs/pymc-examples/examples/diagnostics_and_criticism/model_averaging.myst.md

 Briefly, our problem is as follows: We want to explore the composition of milk across several primate species, it is hypothesized that females from species of primates with larger brains produce more _nutritious_ milk (loosely speaking this is done _in order to_ support the development of such big brains).
 This is an important question for evolutionary biologists and try to give an answer we will use 3 variables, two predictor variables: the proportion of neocortex compare to the total mass of the brain and the logarithm of the body mass of the mothers.
 And for predicted variable, the kilocalories per gram of milk.
 With these variables we are going to build 3 different linear models:

 1. A model using only the neocortex variable
-2. A model using only the logarithm of the mass variable
+2. A model using only the mass variable
 3. A model using both variables

-Let start by uploading the data and centering the `neocortex` and `log mass` variables, for better sampling.
+Let start by uploading the data and centering the `neocortex` and `mass` variables, for better sampling.

 ```{code-cell} ipython3
 ---